lek-tin/hashnopolis/content/post/house-robber-iii.md

 title: "House Robber III"
 description: "Some description ..."
 authors: ["lek-tin"]
-tags: ["leetcode", "java"]
+tags: ["leetcode", "java", "binary-tree", "memoization"]
 categories: ["algorithm"]
 date: 2019-02-21T20:56:55-08:00
-draft: true
+draft: false
 archive: false
 ---
 The thief has found himself a new place for his thievery again.
 There is only one entrance to this area, called the "root."
 Besides the root, each house has one and only one parent house.
 After a tour, the smart thief realized that "all houses in this place forms a binary tree".
 It will automatically contact the police if **two directly-linked** houses were broken into on the same night.